YourThomasLee/DSTer/papers/Note-2-Beyond the granularity_Multi-Perspective dialogue collaborative selection for dialogue state tracking.md

 - GNN $L$: 3
 - max sequence length for all inputs: 256

-Actually, I found that this model is memory-hungry.
-It is not reproduce-friendly.
+Actually, I found that this model is memory-hungry and this model is not reproduce-friendly.
+As a result, I want start from reproducing the TripPy-dst, which is very friendly in the style of coding.

 **Detail Information**: